 We then downloaded all the information necessary for judging the relevance of the selected research outputs: author(s), document title, year, source title, source and document type, abstract, author keywords, and indexed keywords.
 Although the distinction between public value and public values is common in PV theory development, our sampling logic primarily refers to 'public value'.
 We agreed to address "public value as that which is created or added through the activities of public organizations and their managers.
 The focus is on what is added in value pertinent to societal outcomes" (Hartley et al., 2017, p.
 3).
 As a result, we created two distinct clusters of PV research from our source data: the 'public value' stream, with 99 records, and the 'public values' stream, with 108 records.
 From the 'public values' stream, we selected articles that contain the term 'accounting' (one result) or 'measurement' (seven results), which have been added to our sample.
 The rationale behind this choice is to limit the risk of excluding relevant contributions from this research stream which could explicitly or implicitly refer to PV accounting.
+The remaining 100 records were not considered, as they are loosely linked with PV accounting.
 We therefore identified a sample of 107 papers, which we reduced to 102 because of the presence of five editorials, which are not considered in this work.